 It should be noted that this treatment method is best for fish experiencing mild to light major fin rot.
 At later stages, you will most likely want to move to more immediate remedies.

-During this time, you will also want to regularly test water parameters to see improvement; keep in mind that a stable tank is much better than perfect parameters.
+New water should be heated to match the exact temperature of the tank and treated with a water conditioner.
+During this time, test water parameters regularly to monitor improvement – keep in mind that a stable tank is much better than perfect parameters!

-Aquarium salt
+Aquarium Salt

 Many aquarium salts come with directions for use, which should be followed as each brand is different.
-However, you will want to do water changes in between dosings as too high of a salt concentration can be damaging to your fish.
+However, you will want to do water changes in between dosing as too high of a salt concentration can be damaging to your fish.

 In addition, prolonged elevated salt levels can also lead to internal and external damage to your fish.